 WHAT IS ATX?

-ATX stands for Advanced Technology extended, and it is Intel’s baby invented in 1995.
+Invented in 1995, ATX is Intel’s baby and it stands for Advanced Technology extended.
 In a nutshell, ATX is a technical specification for motherboard sizes, where the mounting points should be placed, amount of power, and connector interfaces.
 It is the de-facto industry standard, and computer cases are pretty much built around this specification.

 EXTENDED ATX (EATX)